Cleanroom Best Practice – a User’s Guide

 We’ve written before about whether you can have a beard in a cleanroom.
 Well, this is all part of cleanroom best practice.
 As is ensuring that everyone is wearing the correct outer clothing.

 Strict gowning protocols for all personnel are important because they help to prevent the introduction of contaminants into the cleanroom.
-People may inadvertently bring particles in on their clothing, hair, or skin.
+Otherwise, people may inadvertently bring particles in on their clothing, hair, or skin.

-Wearing the correct coveralls can help to maintain the cleanliness of the environment and, therefore, protect the products or materials being handled within the cleanroom.
+Wearing the correct coveralls can help to maintain the cleanliness of the environment, protecting the products or materials being handled within the cleanroom.

 A strict gowning protocol typically includes the following steps: